sunbearc22/ESP32FlashWriter/README.md

 3. Execute esp32flashwriter:
    - Open a terminal, go to your downloaded repository directory and run `python3 esp32flashwriter.py`, or
    - Run `esp32flashwriter.py` via your integrated development environment (IDE) like python3-idle, PyCharm, etc...
+4. Select Port (and Baud if needed - default baud setting usually works).
+   - For Linux: In case you encounter the error `PermissionError: [Errno 13] Permission denied: <your selected Port>`, you can open a terminal to issue two commands to fix this error.
+       -  `$ sudo usermod -a -G dialout "your username"`
+       -  `$ sudo chmod a+rw "your selected Port e.g. /dev/ttyUSB0"`
+       -  In ESP32FlashWriter, reselect the Port.
+6. Select firmware file to flash.
+7. Click "WRITE" to flash the selected firmware into ESP32.

 ## Firmwares that you can write to ESP32 Flash:
 - [Micropython](https://micropython.org/download/), [ESP32](https://www.espressif.com/en/products/hardware/esp32/resources)